Data protection in United States: overview

 Data transfer agreements

-For US companies engaging in cross-border transfers of personal data between Europe and the US, there are several options available to effect these transfers in compliance with the Data Protection Directive.
-The most common methods include, certification under the Safe Harbour programme, using European Commission (Commission) approved model contracts, or for multinationals, implementing binding corporate rules (BCRs).
+For years, many US companies engaging in cross-border transfers of personal data between Europe and the US had relied on the EU-US Safe Harbour programme, using European Commission (Commission) approved model contracts, or for multinationals, implementing binding corporate rules (BCRs).

 Under GLB, before a financial institution transfers any non-public personal information it must disclose its privacy notice and provide the individual with the opportunity to opt out of certain non-affiliated third party sharing, whether the transfer is within or outside of the US.